410-dev/lks410-sdm/docs/README.md

 - **Custom Objects**: Use `Object:NoStandard:@<language>=<full.class.path>` to specify language-specific object types.
   Example: `"val6.type": "Object:NoStandard:@python=framework.objects.UserObject:@java=javax.randomframework.objects.UserObject"`

+#### Naming Convention
+The name should imply the type of the value.
+The implication should be enough to notice if it is any type of complex structure like list or object or a primitive value like string or integer.
+- **Primitive**: Use cammel case with lower case start.
+    - Ex: `userName`, `emailAddress`
+- **Complex**: Use cammel case with upper case start.
+    - Ex: `Users`, `MessageObject`

 Raw binary data is not supported in this section.